-HSHS St. Vincent Hospital also leveraged existing relationships to gain additional insights into the community health needs in the hospital's service area.
+HSHS St. Mary's Hospital Medical Center also leveraged existing relationships to gain additional insights into community health needs in the hospital's service area.
 External components and steps included:

-- Identified the methodology to be used for this update - Utilized the Green Bay Press-Gazette to conduct a community survey - Collaborated with key stakeholders/Beyond Health in the planning of the summit - Analyzed data from 2017 Community Health Needs assessment Summit at Lambeau Field and the minimal responses that were received from the Press-Gazette survey - Worked with the CHNA committee to determine priorities - Worked with CHNA committee and subject matter experts to develop action plans for the community health improvement plan - Worked with CHNA committee to review community health improvement plan
+- Identifying the methodology to be used for this update - Utilizing the Green Bay Press-Gazette to conduct a community survey - Collaborating with key stakeholders/Beyond Health in the planning of the Lambeau event - Analyzing data from 2017 Community Health Needs Assessment Summit at Lambeau Field and the minimal responses that were received from the Press-Gazette survey - Working with the CHNA committee to determine priorities - Working with CHNA committee and subject matter experts to develop action plans for the community health improvement plan - Working with CHNA committee to review the community health improvement plan